 It is also a country which is undergoing rapid and unprecedented changes and where many of the old structures (both economic and social) have been swept away in a maelstrom of post-apartheid adjustments.
-What is true in South African business today may not be true tomorrow.
+What is true about doing business in South African today may not be true tomorrow.

 By far the biggest change to have hit South Africa has, of course, been the abolition of the apartheid system and the integration of the majority black population into the mainstream political system.
 Although the transition from apartheid to the current Rainbow Nation status appears from the outside to have been achieved relatively smoothly it would be naive to believe that there are no longer enormous racial tensions within the country.
 These racial tensions permeate life and can have a significant impact on the development and maintenance of good business relations.